peerquery/curator-legacy/README.md

 ### Recommendation

 To be able to fully and independently test the demo, I would recommend that you created your own account using the team page and then using that account to explore Curator.

+### "Warning"

+This new version(v2) and contains breaking changes and will NOT update to the DB of v1.
+If you already have version 1 installed, please consider emptying the scheme of the current DB, or use a new DB.